 Empty The Tanks Worldwide events take place each year on the second Saturday of May, and gives a platform to activists around the world to stand together and peacefully advocate for an end to dolphin and whale captivity.

-September 1 marks the first day of the Taiji hunting season.
-Join us in one of many locations around the globe to bring attention to the cruelty of these hunts.
-These peaceful demonstrations are organized to unite our voices against the annual drive hunts that are fueled by the captivity industry.
+Join us in one of many locations around the globe to educate the public about the plight of cetaceans in captivity.
+These peaceful and educational demonstrations are organized to unite our voices against the worldwide captivity industry.

 1. Demonstrations and protests must be legal and peaceful.
 You represent your cause, so be courteous.
 People aren’t interested in listening to aggressive or abusive protesters.